freeCodeCamp/freeCodeCamp/guide/english/css/fonts/index.md

     font-family: "Times New Roman", Times, serif;
 }
 ```

-In the above example, "Times New Roman" is the <family-name> of the font, while "serif" is the <generic-name>.
+In the above example, "Times New Roman" is the <family-name> of the font, while "serif" is the generic name.
 Generic names are used as a fallback
 mechanism for preserving style if the family-name is unavailable.
 A generic name should always be the last item in the list of font family names.
 Generic
 family names are serif, sans-serif, monospace, cursive, fantasy, system-ui.
 In addition to specifying common fonts that are found on most operating systems, custom web fonts can be used as well.
 To import such a font, copy the font URL from the library and reference it in the HTML.